Filasteen-Engineering/Filasteen-Way/README.md

 - Nostr uses ultra-secure cryptographic key technology that can't be compromised.

 - 100% anonymous.
-Your keys are your ID!
+We keep big tech out of your life - no usernames, emails, or mobile numbers required!

 - Follow users with a familiar Twitter UI people have come to expect.